gSchool/boulder-g4-assets/class-notes/class-notes-2014-10-17.md

-unstarted,1,chore,create rails app locally unstarted,1,chore,install twitter bootstrap unstarted,1,feature,users should be able to see a simple homepage with my personal info
+unstarted,1,chore,create rails app locally unstarted,1,chore,install twitter bootstrap unstarted,1,feature,users should be able to see a simple homepage with my personal info unstarted,1,feature,users who visit your github repo should see a nice looking readme with a heroku url
 ```

 **Create a rails app locally**